The EU Directive On Corporate Sustainability Due Diligence

 Key Sustainability Initiatives

 The CSRD imposes a more detailed reporting obligation on a whole range of sustainability issues relevant to the company’s business in comparison to the predeceasing Non-Financial Reporting Directive (NFRD).
-Companies will have to report on how their business model affects their sustainability throughout their own supply chain, and on how external sustainability factors (such as climate change or human right issues) influence their activities.
+Companies will have to report on how their business model affects their sustainability throughout their own supply chain, and on how external sustainability factors (such as climate change or human rights issues) influence their activities.
 Furthermore, companies have to formulate long-term ESG targets and annually publish their progress on these targets.

 The sustainable targets, and performance linked to those targets, must also be incorporated into the annual report, which is subjected to an independent audit.
 In addition to the CSRD, the European Financial Reporting Advisory Group (EFRAG) is currently drafting mandatory EU sustainability reporting standards (ESRS).
-Subsequently, The European Commission has to finalise the submitted ESRS on 30 June 2023 by adopting a ‘delegated act’.
+Subsequently, The European Commission has to finalize the submitted ESRS on 30 June 2023 by adopting a ‘delegated act’.

 The Farm to Fork Strategy – What This Means for Food & Beverage